Calculate maximum heart rate and training zones

 225-28: 197 ppm.

-Since this formula presents errors because discrepant values were detected with the real ones, studies have been carried out to measure the maximum heart rate, although experts recommend doing a stress test with cardiologists, on a stationary bike and on a treadmill.
-It is the most accurate way.
+Since this formula presents errors because discrepant values with the real ones were detected, studies have been carried out to measure the maximum heart rate, although experts recommend doing a stress test with cardiologists, in bike stationary and on a treadmill.
+This is the most accurate way.

 These other studies, like the one by Tanaka, present a slightly more reliable formula: 208 - (0.7 x age).
 For the same example of the 32-year-old man, his HRMax will be 208 - (22.4) = 185.6 bpm.